cpt1020/LSSD-Mini-Project-1/README.md

-# Mini Project 1 of Linux Systems and Software Development [CSIE6813] @ NCKU Fall 2023
+# Mini Project 1 of Linux Systems and Software Development [CSIE6813] @ NCKU Spring 2023

 ## Lab 1 - Customize Command Line Prompt

 Goals:

 1. Change the color of command line prompt from green to yellow.
-2. Extend the hostname in command line prompt with your studnet ID.
+2. Extend the hostname in command line prompt with studnet ID.
-3. Replace `$` with `#`.
+3. Replace `$` in command line prompt with `#`.

 ## Lab 2 - Shell Script